IRA Charitable Rollover (QCD) Tool

 Use Your Traditional IRA to Make a “Tax-Free” Gift to California Pacific Medical Center Foundation.

 What is the procedure to execute an IRA Charitable Rollover?
 It is simple!

 - Alert CPMC Foundation Sample Letter

-The Qualified Charitable Distribution is an excellent way to show your support for California Pacific Medical Center Foundation and receive tax benefits in return.
+The Qualified Charitable Distribution (QCD) is an excellent way to show your support for California Pacific Medical Center Foundation and receive tax benefits in return.
 As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.

 - You must be 70½ or older at the time of gift.

 - Distributions must be made directly from a traditional IRA account by your IRA administrator to California Pacific Medical Center Foundation.

 - Gifts must be outright, meaning they go directly to California Pacific Medical Center Foundation.
 Distributions to donor-advised funds do not qualify.